betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart3.md

 towards space with 7 million pounds of thrust, much to the surprise of the crew, the AGC went on the fritz.
 The DSKY went blank and then the whole cabin lit up with caution and warning lights and buzzers.
 Pete Conrad reported "we just lost the whole platform".
 In mission control...the same story.
 All the telemetry went on the fritz.
-Screens went blank with gibberish.
+Telemetry screens filled with gibberish.
 Nonetheless, John Aarons recognized something familiar in that gibberish.
-In simulations years prior to Apollo 12, Aarons had experienced a similar situation which produced the same screens of gibberish telemetry.
+In simulations years prior to Apollo 12, Aarons had experienced a similar situation which produced the same screens of telemetry gibberish.
 He remembered the solution then was to switch the CSM Signal Conditioning Equipment (SCE) to Auxiliary.
 Aaron's had mission control radio up to the crew "Try SCE to Aux."
 Miraculously, the AGC and all the displays in mission control came back to life and Apollo 12 safely continued into orbit.